robsonsmartins/usbflashprog/software/BUILD.md

 GraphViz is not needed to compile binaries, and it only makes sense to install it if Doxygen is also installed.

+To install GraphViz:

-To install GraphViz, download the latest version for Windows from the [GraphViz Downloads Page](https://graphviz.org/download/#windows).
+1. Download the latest version for Windows from the [GraphViz Downloads Page](https://graphviz.org/download/#windows).
 The version used in this tutorial was [stable_windows_10_cmake_Release_x64_graphviz-install-2.47.1-win64.exe](https://gitlab.com/graphviz/graphviz/-/package_files/9574245/download).

-When running the installer, under "Install Options", select the "Add Graphviz to the system PATH for all users" option.
+2. When running the installer, under "Install Options", select the "Add Graphviz to the system PATH for all users" option.

-When prompted, enter the installation location ("Destination Folder") for a short, easy path such as `c:\graphviz`.
+3. When prompted, enter the installation location ("Destination Folder") for a short, easy path such as `c:\graphviz`.

 #### Install Visual Studio Code \[Optional\]

 The purpose of this tutorial is to configure the popular cross-platform IDE Visual Studio Code, free and provided by Microsoft, to edit and compile the project.
 However, you can use another IDE instead (like Eclipse, for example), or even not use any IDE.

-To install Visual Studio Code, you must download the latest version from the [Visual Studio Code Site](https://code.visualstudio.com/).
+To install Visual Studio Code:

+1. Download the latest version from the [Visual Studio Code Site](https://code.visualstudio.com/).
 The version installed at the time of writing this tutorial was [VSCodeSetup-x64-1.55.1.exe](https://code.visualstudio.com/docs/?dv=win64).

-Visual Studio Code can be installed with all default options.
+2. Visual Studio Code can be installed with all default options.

-After installation, open Visual Studio Code and in the "Extensions tab", install the following extensions:
+3. After installation, open Visual Studio Code and in the "Extensions tab", install the following extensions:
 - CMake
 - CMake Tools
 - C/C++
 - Qt tools

 The "CMake Tools extension" must be configured to generate files for MinGW.

+To do this:

-To do this, go to the CMake Tools extension settings, "Extension settings", "CMake: Generator", and enter the value "MinGW Makefiles".
+1. Go to the CMake Tools extension settings, "Extension settings".

+2. Find "CMake: Generator" field, and enter the value "MinGW Makefiles".

 #### Update Environment Variables